-I am an astrophysicist with main interests in theoretical questions pertaining to the cosmos at the largest scales.
+I am an astrophysicist with main interests in theoretical questions pertaining to the cosmos on the largest scales.
 Currently, I am visiting the Cosmology and Astroparticle Physics group at University of Geneva, where I am working with Prof. Ruth Durrer, exploring the generation of magnetic fields from the perturbations during the inflationary epoch, and with Prof. Chiara Caprini on the properties of the gravitational waves (GWs) produced during cosmological phase transitions.

 I obtained my PhD in 2023 from Princeton University, for which I worked with Prof. Ilya Dodin to study the collective effects of GWs interacting with gases and plasmas.
 My thesis can be found here.
 We developed a formalism to capture the backreaction effects of the matter (neutral gases as well as plasmas) and electromagnetic waves on GWs and analytically derive the wave equation for the collective modes of the metric and the matter.

+Here is my tongue-in-cheek bio written for our PhD program website, that tries to outline my winding journey to theoretical physics.
 Deepen grew up in a small town called Gidderbaha in the state of Punjab, India.
 From there he went to IIT Bombay for his undergraduate degree in mechanical engineering.
 Three semesters into college, he realized that he hated his major but it was too late to do anything about it by then.
 He somehow passed his courses and went on to become an Analytics Consultant in a corporate setting.
 After 3 years, which he loved, he decided to do something more abstract and fundamental (and if possible, less useful).
 So he quit his job with the confidence that, of course, there must be many who are looking to fill physics positions with people with no physics background.
 While he was surprised that this turned out to be not the case, he did manage to find a few generous people who gave him a chance, and after a couple of stints here and there in India, he found himself in the graduate program in Princeton.

 Most of his research time is spent staring at his notebooks in disbelief, bearing the fruits of his idiosyncratic decision-making.
 When he is not pretending to do Physics, he can be found pretending to know how to swim, or sing acapella, or play table tennis.
 He really misses the Himalayas, and has, so far, not been able to move on from that, although he has lately increased his efforts to explore American mountains.
 He likes to go on long runs along the serene canal path where the tranquil Carnegie lake reminds him of the lakes in Kashmir.
 He never says no to an LOTR marathon, however he does find it difficult to resist the urge to recite the dialogues along.